hlwsmith/quickcast-script/README.md

 ## New feature

 This now uses whiptail for a dialog type of text user interface.
-I think whiptail is installed by default of debian bassed systems (or do apt-get install whiptail)
+I think whiptail is installed by default of debian based systems (or do apt-get install whiptail)

 You can avoid the dialogs by supplying ALL the needed information with